 BALTIMORE – Memorial Day weekend boasts some of the best lacrosse in the country.
 In addition to the NCAA tournaments, US Lacrosse is hosting the Women’s Division National Tournament (WDNT).
-The event, presented by deBeer and the Heather Leigh Albert Foundation, will take place in Bel Air, Md. at Cedar Lane Regional Park, May 29-30.
+The event, presented by deBeer, will take place in Bel Air, Md. at Cedar Lane Regional Park, May 29-30.
 Tournament highlights include: seven division championships, a high school senior all-star game, an international exhibition game and the premier recruiting opportunity for high school players.

 The WDNT was established in 1933 and was originally created to showcase the best post-collegiate and club women's lacrosse players.
 Since that time, it has grown to showcase schoolgirls, high school seniors, international teams, players wishing to try out for the U19 U.S. Women’s National Team and players age 18 and older wishing to try out for the U.S. Women’s National Team.

 "US Lacrosse is proud to host the 77th annual Women’s Division National Tournament," said US Lacrosse’s Women’s Division Director, Ann Kitt Carpenetti.
 "Memorial Day weekend is a huge weekend for lacrosse in the United States.
 Bringing the world of lacrosse together for a weekend, promises to be nothing short of spectacular."

 One of the three divisions is a Schoolgirls’ Division open to players in grades 9-11.
 This year 55 teams will be placed into six brackets.
 In this division, a selection of girls will simultaneously try out for the U19 U.S. Women’s National Team while playing tournament games.
 The Federation of International Lacrosse U19 Women's World Championships will be held in Hanover, Germany in summer 2011.